 The data on effective tax rates of affiliates come from the Orbis database.
-Orbis is a rich private company dataset with information on more than 550 million entities.4 It provides an extensive coverage of affiliates' characteristics, including information on the ownership structure, the industry of operation, and the financial accounts.
+Orbis is a rich private company dataset with information on more than 550 million entities.
+It provides an extensive coverage of affiliates' characteristics, including information on the ownership structure, the industry of operation, and the financial accounts.
 Importantly, in some cases it displays the unconsolidated financial accounts of affiliates.
 This feature is of particular interest for this study, as it disaggregates the consolidated activity of multinationals at the affiliate level.
-It allows us to look directly at the effect of the national tax reforms on affiliates' size and for time constant characteristics through the addition of fixed effects.5 limits on the deduction of corporate gifts for customers
+It allows us to look directly at the effect of the national tax reforms on affiliates' effective tax rates.
+In the regression analysis, it also allows us to control for affiliates' size and for time constant characteristics through the addition of fixed effects.

 Our empirical analysis focuses on the effective tax rates of majority-owned affiliates in the European Union from 2014 to 2022.
-For the descriptive analysis in Section 4.1, we use an
+For the descriptive analysis in Section 4.1, we use an limits on the deduction of corporate gifts for customers

-4Orbis is a commercial product from the Bureau van Dijk company.
+&lt;sup>4Orbis is a commercial product from the Bureau van Dijk company.
 It aggregates data sources from more than 170 data providers, ranging from national public registers to private consulting firms.

-5We do not claim to be able to reconstruct consolidated financial accounts at the group level.
+&lt;sup>5We do not claim to be able to reconstruct consolidated financial accounts at the group level.
 As presented in Tørsløv et al. (2023), a large part of the profits of multinationals cannot be observed at the unconsolidated level in the Orbis database.
 However, we argue that the use of affiliate financial accounts is crucial to identify the role played by each country in the dynamics of international tax competition and to document how national tax reforms influence the taxes paid by multinationals through their effect on affiliate-level effective tax rates.

-unbalanced panel of 260,299 affiliates, representing 1,439,830 observations.6 For the econometric analysis in Section 4.2, we keep a balanced sample of 41,511 affiliates.
+unbalanced panel of 260,299 affiliates, representing 1,439,830 observations.
+For the econometric analysis in Section 4.2, we keep a balanced sample of 41,511 affiliates.
 Appendix A.2 provides the list and definition of Orbis variables, the sample's selection steps, the number of affiliates in each country, and the summary statistics for our sample.

-We define the effective tax rate of each multinationals' affiliate i in country c at year t as the ratio of its net tax liability CIT{ict} to its profit before tax Π{ict} :
+We define the effective tax rate of each multinationals' affiliate i in country c at year t as the ratio of its net tax liability $CIT{ict}$ to its profit before tax $\Pi{ict}$ :